0x747/Vehicles-Explode-When-Flipped/README.md

 ## Description and Features

-All vehicles can now take damage when they are flipped.
-Once they take enough damage they will catch on fire and explode similar to the 3D era games (GTA III, Vice City, and San Andreas).
+Vehicles in GTA V do not catch on fire and explode when they are flipped.
+This mod allows vehicles to take damage each time they are flipped and explode once enough damage is dealt.
+This adds a level of difficulty and mimics a characteristic found in older 3D era GTA games (GTA III, Vice City, and San Andreas).

-- All vehicles will now take additional damage when rolling on ground.
+- All vehicles will now take additional damage when rolling on ground or resting at angle larger than 90 degrees*
-- All vehicles will now explode once the engine catches fire instead of flaming out.
+- All vehicles will now explode after the engine catches fire instead of flaming out.

+*Roll damage is not applied when vehicles are in the air (airborne stunts and aircrafts).
+*Roll damage is not applied to bicycles.

 ## Requirements